 I also understand it is not a requirement of my membership but implied I participate in as many of the club's activities as possible.

 This could or does include (when possible): attending business meetings, serving on committees, holding elected office, fund raising, coordinate or assist in the management of a tournament, timely no show communication, recommend new members or other activities that support the success of the club."

 Recording Secretary – The recording secretary shall keep an active record of all the business of the club meetings, both regular and special.
 He shall also read the minutes of the preceding meeting.
 When the club membership has reached capacity, a membership waiting list will be established and maintained by this officer.
 This waiting list will be provided to the tournament chairman.
 Membership waiting list will have priority regarding tournament play.
 He will also notify the perspective member when he becomes eligible for acceptance as a member of the club.
+(Removed 4/24/2026)